Uncovering a root cause of the Growing Concern

 Excessive food behaviours (night eating, stealing food, foraging for food in the garbage)

-Early-onset, severe obesity (early-onset is typically at age 2-5 years)4,9,10
+Early-onset, severe obesity (early-onset is typically before 5 years of age)4,9,10

-A BMI curve well above reference percentiles may indicate an underlying rare MC4R pathway disease.
+A BMI curve well above reference percentiles may indicate an underlying rare MC4R pathway disease

 Speeding up referral

-Taking a detailed clinical history is critical
+- Taking a detailed clinical history is critical

-Record family history, if available
+- Record family history, if available

 Previous resistance to traditional obesity management strategies may be a valuable measure to assess.